zollerp/RTD-APIm-ADC-Controller/source/class2/module1/module1.rst

      You will now see three containers deployed:

-     - NginxPlusAPI - which will an NGINX+ instances named "API" on NGINX Controller
+     - NginxPlusAPI - which become will an NGINX+ instances named "API" on NGINX Controller
-     - NginxPlusDevPortal - which will an NGINX+ instances named "devportal" on NGINX Controller
+     - NginxPlusDevPortal - which will become an NGINX+ instances named "devportal" on NGINX Controller
-     - NginxPlusWebApp - which will an INGINX+ instances "WebApp" on NGINX Controller
+     - NginxPlusWebApp - which will become an INGINX+ instances "WebApp" on NGINX Controller

    #.
 Check if NGINX+ instances appears in the controller